openstack/openstack-ansible/doc/source/admin/maintenance-tasks/rabbitmq-maintain.rst

 trying to push messages to the un-responsive node.
 To remedy this, forget the node from the cluster by executing the following:

 #.
-Ensure rabbit is not running on the node:
+Ensure RabbitMQ is not running on the node:

    .. code-block:: console